 There are a few exemptions to MTD which we’ve noted below.

 If you’re already a client of The Business Hut, there’s nothing you need to do.
 Your business accounts are already MTD compliant using the beautiful accounting software, Xero.
-The current HMRC portal used to submit VAT returns will be phased out in time for April 2019.
 All future submissions will need to be submitted directly through Xero- which it’s already capable of doing.
 Clever huh!

 As your bookkeepers we will support you through these changes and provide any ongoing services that you need.